 Each FHLBank is a member-owned cooperative, whose members elect a majority of that FHLBank's directors from among the officers and directors of its members.
 The FHLBanks conduct their advances and mortgage loan business primarily with members.
 As a result, in the normal course of business, the FHLBanks regularly extend credit to members whose officers or directors may serve as directors of the FHLBank extending the credit and to members (or affiliates) owning more than 5% of an FHLBank's capital stock.
 This credit is extended on market terms that are no more favorable to these "related" members than comparable transactions with other members of the same FHLBank.
-As of December 31, 2022, the FHLBanks had \$62.9 billion of advances outstanding to members whose officers or directors were serving as directors of the FHLBank extending the credit, which represented 7.6% of the principal amount of total advances.
+As of December 31, 2023, the FHLBanks had \$48.0 billion of advances outstanding to members whose officers or directors were serving as directors of the FHLBank extending the credit, which represented 5.9% of the principal amount of total advances.
 (See Market for Capital Stock and Related Stockholder Matters and Financial Discussion and Analysis - Combined Financial Condition - Advances for additional information on FHLBank advances and membership.)

 An FHLBank provides Affordable Housing Program subsidies in the form of direct grants and below-market interest rates on advances to members, which use the funds to assist in the purchase, construction, or rehabilitation of housing for very low- and low- or moderate-income households.
 Only FHLBank members, on behalf of non-member Affordable Housing Program project sponsors, may submit Affordable Housing Program applications.
-All Affordable Housing Program subsidies are provided in the normal course of business, with comparable terms provided to all FHLBank members.
+All Affordable Housing Program subsidies are provided in the normal course of business, with comparable terms provided to all members of the respective FHLBank.

 An FHLBank also provides subsidies in the form of below-market interest rates on advances or standby letters of credit to members for community lending and economic development projects under the Community Investment Program and Community Investment Cash Advance programs.
-In addition, an FHLBank may also provide subsidies in the form of grants under the Community Investment Cash Advance programs.
+In addition, an FHLBank may also provide subsidies in the form of grants, or below-market interest rates on advances, under the Community Investment Cash Advance programs.
 FHLBank members and housing associates may apply for Community Investment Cash Advance funds, but only FHLBank members may apply for Community Investment Program funds.
-These subsidies are provided in the normal course of business.
-During 2020, 2021, and 2022, in response to the COVID-19 pandemic, certain FHLBanks offered temporary relief programs providing subsidized advances, at very low or zero interest rates, and grants to their members.
+These subsidies are provided in the normal course of business, with comparable terms provided to all FHLBank members.

-In instances where an Affordable Housing Program, Community Investment Program, other Community Investment Cash Advance programs, or COVID-19 relief program transaction involves a member (or its affiliate) owning more than 5% of an FHLBank's capital stock, a member with an officer or director who serves as a director of an FHLBank within that district, or an entity with an officer, director, or general partner who serves as a director of an FHLBank within that district (and has a direct or indirect interest in the subsidy), the transaction is subject to the same eligibility and other program criteria and requirements as all other transactions, and the regulations governing the operations of the relevant program.
+In instances where an Affordable Housing Program, Community Investment Program, or other Community Investment Cash Advance program transaction involves a member (or its affiliate) owning more than 5% of an FHLBank's capital stock, a member with an officer or director who serves as a director of an FHLBank within that district, or an entity with an officer, director, or general partner who serves as a director of an FHLBank within that district (and has a direct or indirect interest in the subsidy), the transaction is subject to the same eligibility and other program criteria and requirements as all other transactions, and the regulations governing the operations of the relevant program.

 An FHLBank may also have investments in interest-bearing deposits, securities purchased under agreements to resell, federal funds sold, and certificates of deposit, and may also execute mortgage-backed securities and derivative transactions, with members, former members, or their affiliates, some of whose officers or directors may serve as directors of their respective FHLBank.
 All investments are transacted at then-current market prices without preference to the status of the counterparty or the issuer of the investment as a member, former member, or affiliate.
-(See each FHLBank's 2022 SEC Form 10-K under Item 13-Certain Relationships and Related Transactions, and Director Independence for additional information regarding related transactions with its members.)
+(See each FHLBank's 2023 SEC Form 10-K under Item 13-Certain Relationships and Related Transactions, and Director Independence for additional information regarding related transactions with its members.)